 There is a ritual here in Chicago (we suspect we are not the only city).
 As soon as the weather goes from frozen tundra to 60 degrees (this usually takes about two days) every restaurant and bar with a snippet of outdoor space hauls their chairs and tables outside.
 People awake from hibernation and come out in droves to eat outside and lift their faces to the sun.
 The first nice weekend of this weather EVERYONE lights the grill.
 One would imagine planes passing over might think the city is actually on fire.
-If you can relate to this experience, this is the box of spices you most need to make that first barbecue (and the hundreds to follow before the cold sets in again) a success!
+If you can relate to this experience, this is the BBQ spice and grill seasoning gift set you most need to make that first barbecue (and the hundreds to follow before the cold sets in again) a success!

-The packing material in your box can be used for cooking as well: Korintje Indonesian cinnamon sticks, whole nutmeg from Grenada, and Turkish select bay leaves.
+The packing material in your BBQ spice and grill seasoning gift set can be used for cooking as well: Korintje Indonesian cinnamon sticks, whole nutmeg from Grenada, and Turkish select bay leaves.

 JAMAICAN JERK SEASONING